gourmetjs/gourmet-ssr/docs/tutorial-6.md

 These will install our two custom services to [systemd](https://en.wikipedia.org/wiki/Systemd) directory.

 - `port-redirect.service`: redirect all traffic from port 80 to 3080
-- `news-ssr.service`: run the production server at `/var/app/news-ssr/lib/server.js`.
+- `news-ssr.service`: run the production app at `/var/app/news-ssr/lib/server.js`.

 Before proceed, edit the `news-ssr.service` file to chage the value of `NEWS_API_KEY`.